department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/research/disabilities-dependents-usability-1119/disabilities-dependents-usability-convo-guide.md

 #### Disability Rating Screen
 - Now you've logged in; can you tell what the purpose of this page is?
 Can you tell whose information is displayed?
 - What is the total combined rating displayed?
 Is this number more or less important that the individual ratings?
-- Do you feel about the individual disability ratings are shown?
+- How do you feel about how the individual disability ratings are shown?
 Is the information OK?
 Would you add or remove anything?
 - From what you see, which individual disabilities are serivce-connected?
 - Can you see anything about how the VA determines this rating?
 What more would you like to know, if anything?
 - If you felt this information was wrong, do you see any way to follow-up and address the problem?